w3villa-anshul-yadav/git_practice/readme.md

 ls
 ```

-# It list all hidden file and folders current directory
+# It list all  file and folders current directory

 ```
 ls -a